HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md

 Implementing a custom plugin for the [Digital Asset Management extensibility](../../../../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md) is by default limited to publicly trusted certificates.
 If the plugin is signed with a self-signed or otherwise untrusted certificate authority (CA), the trust store of DAM can be extended.
 Starting CF216, you can add additional certificate authorities to the trust store.

-In hybrid deployments RingAPI needs to trust the certificate of your core deployment.
-If you are running a self-signed certificate in your core deployment, starting CF226 you need to add the certificate to the trust store of RingAPI.
+In hybrid deployments, RingAPI must trust the certificate of your core deployment.
+If you are running a self-signed certificate in your core deployment, you have to add the certificate to the trust store of RingAPI.

 ## Prerequisites